By Joe Chandler

 Tickets at the gate on race day on Saturday, October 14 will be $20 each.
 Seniors ages 65 and older, military, healthcare workers, and students (with ID) can purchase tickets for $17 each at the gate on race day.

-The event schedule for the Saturday, October 14 Boone Tractor 199 presented by Massey Ferguson event has frontstretch spectator gates opening at 10:30 a.m. and practice going from 10:30 a.m. until 12:25 p.m.
-Qualifying will begin at 1 p.m. and an autograph session is scheduled from 2 p.m. until 2:45 p.m.
+Saturday’s race day schedule for the Boone Tractor 199 presented by Massey Ferguson event has frontstretch spectator gates opening at 10:30 a.m.
+Practice will be held from 10:30 a.m. until 12:25 p.m.
+Qualifying starts at 1 p.m. and an autograph session is scheduled from 2 p.m. until 2:45 p.m.
 The first race will get the green flag at 3 p.m.